You are at (Page 1/4)

 We shall make the expansion and rise of Turkish culture in every era the mainstay of the Republic.

-Turkey is a secular state and the consumption of alcohol is permitted, although during the holy month of Ramadan (Turks say RAMAZAN), it is considered polite for the visitor to avoid drinking alcohol.
+Turkey is a secular state and the consumption of alcohol is permitted, although during the holy month of Ramadan (Turks call as RAMAZAN), it is considered polite for the visitor to avoid drinking alcohol.

 Although about 98% of Turkey's population is Moslem (Muslim), the constitution guarantees religious freedom.
 Thus, There are also small enclaves of Jews, Roman Catholics, Eastern Roman Catholics, and members of various other Eastern Orthodox groups.
 For more details please see 'The Religion' section.